Dave Chappelle: Family and marriage

-His great-grandfather Bishop William D. Chappelle, born into slavery in 1857, served as a president of Allen University and led a delegation of African Americans who met President Woodrow Wilson at the White House.
-His grand-uncle W. D. Chappelle Jr. was a physician and surgeon who opened the People's Infirmary around 1915, a small hospital and surgery practice in Columbia, South Carolina, when segregation prevented many African Americans from having access to healthcare.
+His great-grandfather Bishop William D. Chappelle, born into slavery in 1857, served as a president of Allen University and led a delegation of Blacks who met President Woodrow Wilson at the White House.
+His grand-uncle W. D. Chappelle Jr. was a physician and surgeon who opened the People's Infirmary around 1915, a small hospital and surgery practice in Columbia, South Carolina, when segregation prevented many Black Americans from having access to healthcare.

 Chappelle married Elaine Mendoza Erfe in 2001.
-The couple have two sons and one daughter.
+The couple has two sons and one daughter.
 They live on a 65 acre farm near Yellow Springs, Ohio.
 Chappelle also owned several houses in Xenia, Ohio.
 He told Yellow Springs' residents in September 2006, "Turns out you don't need $50 million to live around these parts, just a nice smile and a kind way about you.
 You guys are the best neighbors ever.
 That's why I came back and that's why I'm staying."